 Attached to one of the balconies on campus was a red tarp printed with this sentence: Nos vertus ne sont pas plus désinteressees que nos vices, meaning “Our virtues are no more disinterested than our vices.”
 This is a quotation from Denis Diderot himself, from his first novel Les bijoux indiscrets (The indiscreet jewels), which he published anonymously (because of its erotic content) at age 35 in 1748.

 Gibert Joseph is a large chain of bookshops that is active all over France, especially near universities.
-They have four or five stores in the Latin Quarter, near the Sorbonne, and now they have opened a new one just above the campus Paris Rive Gauche.
+They have four or five stores in the Latin Quarter, near the Sorbonne, and now they have opened this new one just above the campus Paris Rive Gauche.
 It’s a pleasant, modern store (I spent some time browsing) and it is air conditioned, which was welcome on such a hot day.
-Across the street from the bookshop is the Vélib’ bicycle station 13055.

 My photos in this post are from 2013.
 I revised the text in 2020.